coecms/clef/docs/gettingstarted.rst

                --variable ua \
                --variable va

-activity - refers to the new MIPS which are sub-projects, CMIP referes to the DECK group of experiments source_type - refers to the model type in the example coupled Atmosphere-Ocean Global Climate Model grid - refers to the grid kind (optional) in this case 'gr' stands for "regridded data reported on
-       the data provider's preferred target grid" resolution - refers to the nominal resolution of the grid, there are two kind of nominal resolution.
+ `activity` - MIPS or sub-projects, for example CMIP refers to the DECK group of experiments `source_type` - model type in the example iabove AOGCM is coupled Atmosphere-Ocean Global Climate Model `grid` - grid kind, in the example 'gr' stands for "regridded data reported on the data provider's preferred target grid" `resolution` - nominal resolution of the grid, there are two kind of nominal resolution.
              If the value is in degrees then this is a standard CMIP6 grid, currently only "1x1 degree" is available.
              If the resolution is in kms then this is an approximate resolution.
-Details are available in the appendix 2 of this document:  https://goo.gl/v1drZl
+Details are available in the appendix 2 of the CMIP6 attributes documentation:  https://goo.gl/v1drZl
-             Also note that resolution is always composed of two separate words and will need to be passed as a string, i.e. enclosed in quotes ("")
+             Note that resolution is always composed of two separate words and will need to be passed as a string enclosed in quotes "".

 When querying the ESGF website, the total amount of results is limited to 1,000.
 If `clef` finds more results it will ask you to refine your query.